1962 Constitution of Pakistan

-The Constitution of 1962 was the fundamental law of Republic of Pakistan from 8 June 1962 until martial law was declared in 25 March 1969.
-It was abrogated on 25 March 1969 by President Yahya Khan.
+The 1962 Constitution, also known as Ayub's Constitution or the Presidential Constitution, was the fundamental law of Pakistan from 8 March 1962 till 25 March 1969.
+Drafted under, and promulgated by, President and Chief Martial Law Administrator Ayub Khan, it was the country's second constitution since independence.
+It lasted over 7 years when it was abrogated by President and Chief Martial Law Administrator Yahya Khan.
+Consisting of 12 parts, 250 articles and 3 schedules, the federal constitution promulgated a strong presidential system with the President possessing all executive authority and serving as both head of state and head of government.

 Background

 Pakistan became an independent state in 1947.
 The first document that served as a constitution for Pakistan was the Government of India Act, 1935.
 The first Pakistani Constituent Assembly was elected in 1947 and after nine years adopted the first indigenous constitution, the short-lived Constitution of 1956.
 In October 1958, President Iskander Mirza abrogated the constitution.
 Shortly afterwards General Ayub Khan deposed Iskandar and declared himself president.

 From 1958 to 1961, special commissions were established to study various aspects of national life, resulting in reforms across land tenure, the legal system, administration, and education.
 On 17 February 1960, Ayub Khan appointed a commission to report on the future constitutional framework for the country.
 The commission was headed by the former Chief Justice of Pakistan, Muhammad Shahabuddin, and had ten other members, five each from East Pakistan and West Pakistan, composed of retired judges, lawyers, industrialists and landlords.
 The report of the Constitution Commission was presented to President Ayub on 6 May 1961 (according to some writers report was presented on 29 April 1961) and thoroughly examined by the president and his Cabinet.
 A significant development was the creation of a uniform local government structure through a presidential order on October 27, 1959, which led to a referendum authorizing President Ayub to draft a new constitution.

 In January 1962, the Cabinet finally approved the text of the new constitution.
 It was promulgated by President Ayub on 1 March 1962 and finally came into effect on 8 June 1962.
 The Constitution contained 250 articles divided into twelve parts and three schedules.
 With the enforcement of this Constitution after 44 months, martial law came to an end.